Comparison

 Pricing (per seat) £5/user/month, all features $9-19/user/month, often with a 3-seat minimum and feature tiers

-Engineering Tooling REST API + MCP server + AI editor integrations Apps marketplace, mostly aimed at non-engineering use cases
+Engineering Tooling REST API + agent skills + AI editor integrations Apps marketplace, mostly aimed at non-engineering use cases

 Philosophy: Sprint-Native vs Work-OS